Palagi: Use, meaning and origin of term

 The etymology of the term Palagi is disputed.
 An explanation that emerged in the 19th century is that word is derived from the Polynesian root words "pa" (meaning: gates) and "lagi" (meaning: sky or heaven), hence the standard translation "gates of heaven" It has been suggested that the compound word comes from the Polynesian's reaction to seeing for the first time, European missionaries enter the country.
 Their skin being a different color made them think they were men sent from the gates of heaven.
 Tcherkézoff (1999) argues that such an interpretation is a European projection to explain Polynesian cosmology.
 Tent and Geraghty (2001) comment that the origin of the Western Polynesian Papālagi~Pālagi and the Fijian Vāvālagi~Pāpālagi remains a matter of speculation.

 Jan Tent, a Macquarie University linguist, and Dr. Paul Geraghty, former director of the Institute of Fijian Language and Culture in Suva, suggest that the word may have its origins in the travels of the Polynesians themselves.
 They believe that the Polynesian islanders may have encountered Malay travellers prior to contact with Europeans, and adopted the Malay word barang (meaning: imported cloth).
 These researchers also suggest another possible etymology – the Malay word for European, as used in the 17th and 18th centuries, was faranggi.
 However, they discount this possibility as the word palangi seems to have originally referred to cloth; only later was the word transferred to the people.

+Another suggestion is that the word papalangi may be a Tongan adaptation of the Dutch word blank.
+Blank is used in Dutch to describe people of Caucasian descent.
+In the 17th century authors like Nicolaes Witsen or Arnoldus Montanus used the word to distinguish Europeans from people of colour.
+The word may have been introduced to Tonga by Abel Tasman in 1643.
+Tasman’s journal does not use the term blank but frequently refers to the skin colour of indigenous people.
+It seems a realistic scenario that the difference in skin colour between Tongans and Dutch came up in conversations and Tongans heard and adapted the word blank.